 NOTE—An AP could account for its beamforming gain in or TargetRSSI if the triggering PPDU used beamforming.

-The transmit power of the HE TB PPDU is further subject to a STA’s minimum and maximum transmit power limit due to hardware capability, regulatory requirements and local maximum transmit power levels (see 11.8.5 (Specification of regulatory and local maximum transmit power levels)) as well as non-802.11 in-device coexistence requirements.
+The transmit power of the EHT TB PPDU is further subject to a STA’s minimum and maximum transmit power limit due to hardware capability, regulatory requirements and local maximum transmit power levels (see 11.7.5 (Specification of regulatory and local maximum transmit power levels)) as well as non-802.11 in-device coexistence requirements.

-A STA (#24291)includes its UL power headroom in the HE TB PPDU following the rules defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation).
+A STA (#24291)includes its UL power headroom in the EHT TB PPDU following the rules defined in 35.4.1.x2 (Non-AP STA behavior for UL MU operation).

 36.3.15.3 Pre-correction accuracy requirements

-A STA that transmits an HE TB PPDU shall support per chain max(P–32, –10) dBm as the minimum transmit power, where P is the maximum power, in dBm, that the STA can transmit at the antenna connector of that chain using HE-MCS 0 while meeting the transmit EVM and spectral mask requirements.
-A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for HE-MCS 7 even if the HE-MCS used for the transmission is lower than HE-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for HE-MCS 7 in an HE TB PPDU.(#24205)
+A STA that transmits an EHT TB PPDU shall support per chain max(P–32, –10) dBm as the minimum transmit power, where P is the maximum power, in dBm, that the STA can transmit at the antenna connector of that chain using EHT-MCS 0 while meeting the transmit EVM and spectral mask requirements.
+A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for EHT-MCS 7 even if the EHT-MCS used for the transmission is lower than EHT-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for EHT-MCS 7 in an EHT TB PPDU.(#24205)

-A STA that transmits an HE TB PPDU shall support the absolute and relative transmit power requirements and the RSSI measurement accuracy requirements defined in Table 27-47 (Transmit power and RSSI measurement accuracy).
+A STA that transmits an EHT TB PPDU shall support the absolute and relative transmit power requirements and the RSSI measurement accuracy requirements defined in Table 36-xx3 (Transmit power and RSSI measurement accuracy).